 For more on Sheki humour and crafts, don’t miss this video we made while exploring the city…

-About the author: Martha Lawry is a former staff writer at Visions and expert on Azerbaijani music and culture.
+About the author: Martha Lawry is a former staff writer at Visions and an expert on Azerbaijani music and culture.